zxc916684603/ecs/intl.en-US/API Reference/Getting started/Request structure.md

 ## Request Parameters {#section_rtp_xvb_wdb .section}

-You must specify the target API for each request by passing in the `Action` parameter.
-For example, [Action=StartInstance](reseller.en-US/API Reference/Instances/StartInstance.md#).
-Each URL must contain the [common request parameters](reseller.en-US/API Reference/Getting started/Common parameters.md#commonRequestParameters) and the specific request parameters of the target operation.
+You must specify the target operation \(for example, [Action=StartInstance](intl.en-US/API Reference/Instances/StartInstance.md#)\) by using the `Action` parameter.
+Additionally, you must set other API parameters and [Common request parameters](intl.en-US/API Reference/Getting started/Common parameters.md#commonRequestParameters).

 ## Character encoding {#section_stp_xvb_wdb .section}

-Request parameters and response results are encoded by using the`UTF-8` character set.
+Request parameters and response parameters are encoded by using the`UTF-8` character set.